 Snug Harbor Stories: A Wallace the Brave Collection by Will Henry

 This is one of my favorite new graphic novel series.
 This is the closest graphic novel series that I’ve found to Big Nate but instead of a suburb, it’s set in a small New England fishing village.
-Wallace the Brave has the same set up of a group of friends who happen to all be boys, with gentle adventures and a sense of humor that sometimes bends towards philosophical. [graphic novel, ages 7 and up]
+Wallace the Brave has the same setup of a group of friends who happen to all be boys, with gentle adventures and a sense of humor that sometimes bends towards philosophy. [graphic novel, ages 7 and up]

 These next graphic novels are similar to Big Nate but add in an element of magical realism with an imaginary character in the case of Phoebe and her Unicorn series and superpowers in with Jarrett Krosoczka’s Lunch Lady series.